What does Hiram mean?

 Hiram is a somewhat prominent first name for men (#666 out of 1220, Top 55%) but an unusual surname for all people.
 (2000 U.S. Demographics)

+Which version is better?with its variant forms and related boy names.
 Below is a charted analysis of the history of the boy name Hiram and related names.
-The only other prominent alternative form of Hiram (#1568 in 2014) is Hyrum (#1582 in 2014).
+The only other prominent alternative form of Hiram (#1453 in 2015) is Hyrum (#1645 in 2015).
 These relations of Hiram were at the top of their popularity a century ago (usage of 0.1%) and are now much less common.